Category Archives: PROspective

 Category : PROspective

-As we begin this school year, you may be excited to take on all of your different classes, jobs, internships, and life responsibilities.
+As we begin this new semester, you may be excited to take on all of your different classes, jobs, internships, and life responsibilities.
 At the same time, you might be feeling concerned or stressed about juggling all of them, and wondering how you will ever do it.
 Developing good habits to take care of yourself is not only essential for your overall well-being, but also a key strategy to stay on top of your responsibilities and prevent burnout.
 And if burnout does rear its head, knowing how to navigate it is just as crucial.
 Let’s explore some effective strategies to deal with burnout if it does arise.

 Creating Good Habits to Prevent Burnout: